Research Output per year

 Teaching

-As a lecturer in the Department of Geography and Planning, I currently convene and teach into various graduate and post-graduate courses at Macquarie University.
-In 2020 these will include:
+As a lecturer in the Discipline of Geography and Planning, I currently convene and teach into various graduate and post-graduate courses at Macquarie University.
+In 2022 I was a recipient of an Indigenous Learning and Teaching Grant, that supports the embedding of Indigenous knowledge and perspectives within curriculum.

 - Sydney and the Great Australian Dream (GEOP1030)